 With 71.5 million people over the age of 65, our communities are going to struggle at so many levels.
 There is quite honestly not enough infrastructure, mechanisms, service providers, medical personnel, living facilities, home care providers, elder law attorneys, geriatric care managers or any other person, service or thing to meet the need.
 It’s huge.

 Do not make the assumption that it isn’t going to affect you or your community.
 And, do not think that it won’t be a problem until 2030.
 This age wave has been coming a long time and communities are already feeling it.
-Our country (along with other countries across the globe) is in a tight spot and it’s going to take all of us to make it through.
+Our country is (and will continue to be) in a tight spot… it’s going to take all of us to make it through.

 How is it really going to affect my community?

 As previously stated, communities do not have the infrastructure to support the needs of this group.
 There are going to be a growing number of older people in your city.
 In many cases, they will have family or friends around to help them; in some cases not.
 For many of those (in both groups), some of the assistance they receive will come from community based services.
 (Note, though, that most communities do not have the ability to provide help to all that will require it.)
 If communities are going to successfully come through the age boom, they are going to have to change.
 New organizations, transportation options, medical services, personalized business-to-consumer services and assistance to help them with day-to-day tasks.

 This isn’t even taking into consideration the impact this is going to have on the families in your community.
 More and more people are having their elderly loved ones live with them.
 This means homes that may need modified, in-home care, geriatric care partners; the list goes on.
 Not to mention all of those who will be trying to care for someone at a distance.
 (Did I mention it was huge?)

 What about local businesses?

 What if the number of seniors doubled in your city?
 Would it change the way you do business?
 Would you start providing delivery, shopping services, home consultations or other concierge service?